jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

   - Renamed columns 'Attribute' to 'Downtime Factor', 'Value' to 'Downtime', and changed data types.

 #### Schema:
-- There are 4 tables related by snowflake schema.
+- Tables are related by snowflake schema.
 -

 #### Data Analysis Expressions: